 - The biggest culprits are third-party applications that access your Quickbooks data file.
 If the application is using IIF files, say goodbye to it immediately and find a different solution.
 Be very careful in selecting a third-party app as some of the older apps are very poorly designed.

-For help to speed up your Quickbooks data file, contact us now!Find us on Google+
+For help to speed up and optimize your Quickbooks data file, contact us now!Find us on Google+